smakela/re-303-buildguide/docs/preface_notes.md

 title: A little background and some notes
 sidebar_label: Background and notes
 ---
 This build guide should enable you to build a RE-303, provided you have sourced all the parts in the current version of the BOM.
-For any updates to this guide please visit [www.re-303.com](http://www.re-303.com)
+For any updates to this guide please visit <a href="http://www.re-303.com" target="_blank">http://www.re-303.com</a>

 The build guide and BOM assume to build the RE-303 with an original NEC processor taken from an original TB-303.
 This would seem to make the most sense, since we need a known reference build and we are trying to replicate the TB-303.